 For those with older tubs looking for parts.

-Walk in tubs are also made in the UK by https://www.gainsboroughbaths.com/ and http://www.wibco.com/ their products were sold in Canada for decades before going out of business, under the direct sales franchise names of Premier Care (ending in 2016) and Seabridge Bathing.
+Walk in tubs were first manufactured in the UK by https://www.gainsboroughbaths.com/ and http://www.wibco.com/.
+Their products were sold for decades in Canada by the franchises Premier Care and Seabridge Bathing.
 Seabridge Bathing closed their doors in 2013.
 Premier Care in 2016.
-Their manufacturers are still in business making these tubs for those looking for parts.
+Their manufacturers are still in business today.
+For those looking for parts.

 Welcome everyone to our new video series please click the video banner below to see all our videos.

 There comes a time when many senior citizens realize just how dangerous it is getting in and out of a standard bathtub, and we often hear about their accidents.
 That situation arose for me lately and I started to investigate the whole walk in tub business.
 It seems that every time you turn the television or radio on you see ads for them.
 I began a research program and found some vast differences in quality and price.
 Read more..

 The standard manufacture warranty on a walk-in tub is two years.
 However, certain items like pumps, door seals or the tub structure may be extended past this period.
-Over the past number of years to justify higher pricing and remain competitive some companies are pushing Limited Lifetime Warranties ….(What is a Limited Lifetime Warranty? …click to read more).
-Read more..
+To justify higher prices and remain competitive some brands are pushing Limited Lifetime Warranties.
+Something you didn’t see prior to 2013-14.

 Tile is a friendlier choice for the environment and has been used for thousands of years for good reason!